birc-stormtroopers/none/README.md

     def unwrap(self) -> _T:
         """Return the wrapped value or raise an exception.""" return self._val

+    @property
+    def is_some(self) -> bool:
+        """Return true if we hold a value, otherwise false.""" return True

+    @property
+    def is_nothing(self) -> bool:
+        """Return true if we do not hold a value, otherwise false.""" return False

 class IsNothing(Exception):
     """Exception raised if we try to get the value of Nothing."""